-At present, there are seven known genetic causes of CHI, which can be inherited in an autosomal recessive or dominant manner (see below).
+At present, there are up to twelve known genetic causes of CHI and others where CHI is a feature of a syndrome (collection of symptoms often seen together).
+These can be inherited in an autosomal recessive or dominant manner (see below).
 Abnormalities in the genes ABCC8 and KCNJ11 are the most common cause of severe CHI.
 Other rare causes are due to abnormalities in genes involved in regulating insulin secretion from the pancreas beta cells.